WHAT’S IN THIS REVIEW?

-As of 2021, they have updated their website to reflect their relationship with Luminati, who are now known as Bright Data.
+As of 2021, they have updated their website to reflect their relationship with Luminati, who is now known as Bright Data.
 When delving into their End User License Agreement (EULA), Hola states:

 So, what are the terms of service for the Luminati SDK SLA?
 They collect user info, while they go on to note that:

-Explore the full terms here.
-There are numerous privacy limitations with a proxy VPN, and that’s without considering their logging policy, as well as their ‘use of ideal resources’.
+You can check out the full terms here.
+There are numerous privacy limitations with a proxy VPN, and that’s without considering their logging policy, as well as their ‘use of idle resources.

 As for the premium edition, they say they’ll look after your data and collect no logs.
 We searched for a third-party audit of Hola’s service, which would help to provide proof and backing for these claims.
-Unfortunately, there were none.
+Unfortunately, there were none to be found.

+Summing up this Hola VPN review, it’s a mixed bag.
 If you just want to unblock a few websites or watch a new show through a browser extension, HolaVPN is a viable option that will get the job done.
-Of course, as a freemium service there are a number of caveats, and it does come at the expense of privacy.
+Of course, as a freemium service, there are a number of caveats, and it does come at the expense of privacy.

 Arguably, a VPN that has no security/privacy features isn’t really a VPN.
 It’s better to think of Hola’s free tier as a glorified website unblocker, and treat it accordingly.
 Judging by the vast number of positive reviews for Hola VPN, the majority of users trust the service, but I’d be careful regardless.